NavCoT: Boosting LLM-Based Vision-and-Language Navigation via Learning Disentangled Reasoning: Experiments

-We can draw the following conclusions from Table~\ref{tab:other ablation}: 1) \textbf{vision-to-text system}: By comparing Coarse Direction \& Object and Coarse Direction \& Caption (ours), we can find that captions are more suitable for our NavCoT, probably because captions contain spatial information for facilitating the alignment to the instruction, while pure object detections may have more noise.
-Through the comparison between Fine Direction and Coarse Direction, we can also find that fine-grained direction may bring unnecessary noise for confusing the navigation decision.
-This is reasonable since instructions generally contain coarse direction descriptions such as ``go up'' and ``turn left''.
-2) \textbf{Chain-of-Thought prompts}: We can see that NavCoT outperforms the original CoT, suggesting that our design of combining the world model into CoT can better activate reasonable navigational reasoning.
-Benefiting from training with formalized labels, NavCoT outperforms both the zero-shot variant and the original CoT for GPT-4~\cite{OpenAI_2023} largely (e.g., $\sim$43 and $\sim$36 points in SPL, respectively).
-Moreover, note that our NavCoT also shows great superiority than the original CoT for GPT-4~\cite{OpenAI_2023} in the computational efficiency, i.e., the inference time of one-step decision for GPT-4 and NavCoT are $\sim$9.8s and $\sim$0.5s, respectively.
-3) \textbf{Imagination formats}: the great superiority of Object (ours) over Free Object reveals the reasonability and the effectiveness of our NavCoT by constraining the imagination to be mentioned objects in the instruction.
-This strategy essentially fulfills a more task-oriented world model for better instruction following and modality alignment.
-Moreover, asking the LLM to imagine both the direction and object brings performance degradation, probably because the imagined direction information is usually inaccurate and harms the alignment with the instruction, and therefore confuses the LLM for action decisions.
-4) \textbf{Backbones}: we can find that NavCoT+LLaMA-Adapter is largely inferior to its alternative NavCoT+LLaMA2.
+\textbf{Backbones.} We can find in Table~\ref{tab:other ablation} that NavCoT+LLaMA-Adapter is largely inferior to its alternative NavCoT+LLaMA2.
 This is not surprising since LLaMA-Adapter is based on LLaMA 1~\cite{touvron2023llama} while LLaMA 2 is trained on 40\% more data than the previous version.
 Moreover, LLaMA-Adapter has 0.4M fewer trainable parameters than the bias tuning setting~\cite{gao2023llama}.
 However, NavCoT shows consistent improvement on both backbones under our in-domain training strategies.
 Interestingly, we can find that LLaMA 2 outperforms GPT-4 in the zero-shot NavCoT setting, probably because when facing the prompt with less information and constrained output format, the advantage of GPT-4 is not obvious over the smaller language model LLaMA 2.
 However, such kind of prompt is more beneficial for implementing in-domain training.
-5) \textbf{In-context examples}: the comparison between No-example training and NavCoT shows that adding the example is still necessary under the training setting and the in-context example can effectively facilitate the training.